hnuGraph/NewSP/README.md

 # NewSP
 ## Introduction
- We creatively propose a new search process, called as NewSP, where items in the model are operations instead of extensions.
-We incorporate innovative operation-level expansion postponement in NewSP, which could avoid premature expansions without hindering the original pruning power of the selected matching order.
-With expansion postponement, there could be multiple consecutive expansions in NewSP model, and we take this unique opportu- nity to design a multi-expansion strategy for further optimization.
-Also, in our new model, candidate set may not be expanded imme- diately once determined, which provides another unique chance for us to design cache strategies for candidate set reuse.
-We additionally propose adaptive index filtering over our multi-expansion and candidate reuse for performance enhancement.
+In this study, we address the problem of unnecessary computations in traditional continuous subgraph matching (CSM) frameworks due to premature expansions of the search space in dynamic graphs.
+Traditional CSM frameworks expand small partial matches according to a specific matching order until the final results are obtained.
+This extension involves two sequential steps: computing candidate vertices for an unmapped query vertex and expanding the search space using these candidate data.
+However, this long-established search model has a potential flaw, as premature expansions of the search space can lead to unnecessary computations.
+To address this issue, we introduce a novel search process, NewSP.
+Unlike traditional methods, NewSP emphasizes operations rather than extensions, incorporating a unique feature of postponing expansion at the operation level.
+This approach prevents premature expansions without compromising the initial pruning power of the selected matching order.
+Furthermore, NewSP allows for multiple consecutive expansions, paving the way for a multi-expansion strategy for further optimization.
+Our model also enables the implementation of cache strategies for candidate set reuse, as it does not necessitate immediate expansion of a candidate set once identified.
+To improve performance, we propose an adaptive index filtering strategy independent of the specific index used.
+Comprehensive experiments demonstrate that our method improves by up to two to three orders of magnitude compared to traditional algorithms.

 ## Compile